Why integrate SharePoint with Dynamics 365?

-Microsoft excels at connecting its tools, such as SharePoint and Dynamics, through native integration.
+Enhance your document management by integrating SharePoint with Dynamics 365.
 This post explores how the integration works to boost productivity, security, and compliance.

 Using SharePoint via Dynamics improves accessibility.
-It allows users to upload and view documents directly within Dynamics and through the business SharePoint site.
+You can upload and view documents directly within the Dynamics interface or through a business SharePoint site.
 It also uses SharePoint’s robust security and version control features for better data management.
-These files can also be placed into folders to support organisation.
+Each file can also be placed into a folder for effective document organisation.

-By selecting Open Location on the command bar menu, you can open a browser tab that directs you to the specific SharePoint folder related to that record.
-When creating new records, SharePoint can automatically create a new associated record folder on the site.
+By selecting Open Location on the command bar menu, you can open a browser tab that directs you to the specific SharePoint folder for that record.
+When creating new records, SharePoint can automatically create an associated record folder on the site.

-The SharePoint view presents users with documents associated with the current account, lead, contact and other record types.
-It displays basic metadata information such as when it was created and by who.
+The SharePoint view lists documents associated with the current Dynamics record.
+It displays basic metadata information, such as when it was created and by whom.

 Storage Optimisation